Texas Lesson Study

 Ready to get started?
 Let us know you're interested!

 3. Teach & Observe: One teacher instructs the lesson while the other teachers collect data on student engagement and learning during the lesson.
+Outside observers are invited to observe the lesson and provide feedback.

 5. Network & Share: Teachers will share the research lesson and findings with their peers.
-The Lesson Proposal and video of the lesson will be available on the Texas Gateway.
-A network of Lesson Study groups and facilitators will be built across Texas.

 2101 West Loop 340